AlphxByte/Graphly/README.md

 3. **Vector** is a SIMD-optimized version of **FloatN** used to store float values up to 4 floats inside a **Vector** object.
 > [!TIP]
-> Use **Vector** object for optimized calculations with groups of 2, 3 or 4 float values
+> Use **Vector** object for vector optimized calculations with dimensions of 2, 3 or 4
-> and use FloatN for general purpose calculations with higher number of floats.
+> and use FloatN for general purpose calculations with higher number of dimensions.
 4. **Matrix4x4** is a SIMD-optimized matrix with 4x4 dimensions.
 Every line of the matrix is of type **Vector**.
 > [!TIP]